Frequently Asked Questions for Prospective Students and New Applicants

 - No, if you are a Binghamton University student, your GRE and TOEFL scores are waived.

-- No. It is not required that you send your financial information at the beginning of your application process.
+- No. It is not required that you send your financial information at the beginning of

 You can send it after you have been recommended to be accepted by our department, but you will not receive official notification from the Graduate School that you have been accepted until you have satisfied their financial document requests.